By C1 Staff

 Latin Kings have a huge presence both in and out of prison, and their roots go back to the 1940s.
 Other details of the crown, such as the colors of the jewels in the points, can have a whole other level of hidden meanings.

-Three dots (Photo Whiserkino)
+5. Three dots

 The three dots tattoo is a common prison tattoo that represents “mi vida loca,” or “my crazy life.”
 It’s not associated with any particular gang, but with the gang lifestyle itself.
 This tattoo is typically found on the hands or around the eyes.

 It can also carry some religious significance, such as representing Christianity’s holy trinity.
-The three dot tattoo is often created using a stick-and-poke method, requiring very rudimentary tools.
+The three-dot tattoo is often created using a stick-and-poke method, requiring very rudimentary tools.

-These dots differ greatly from the previous tattoo – five dots represents time done in prison.
+These dots differ greatly from the previous tattoo – five dots represent time done in prison.
 Also known as the quincunx, the four dots on the outside represent four walls, with the fifth on the inside representing the prisoner.

 This tattoo can be found internationally, among both American and European inmates.
 The dots are typically found on an inmate’s hand, between the thumb and forefinger.